seetadev/EtherGlance/README.md

 4. Hosting of the modules by extending the basic example template (https://github.com/seetadev/EtherGlance/tree/main/icp/static-ehrs-website ) and statistics visualization by extending the unity webgl template: https://github.com/seetadev/EtherGlance/tree/main/icp/unity-webgl-ehrs-visualization

+# OpenText APis

+Signature workflow in Medical Documents using Open Text API: We are building a docusign type workflow for medical documents powered by Vue.js, flask, Open Text API.
+We are extending the core signature demo workflow solution.

+Contract Approval Workflow Application for doctors: We are developing a contract approval application for doctors using OpenText Cloud Platform.
+We are consuming IM services from the OpenText Cloud Platform and extending the demo example.

+OCT SSO workflow: REST service calls required to login to OCP and access information management services (IMS) from OpenText.

 AMAZON ASDI OpenAQ dataset initiative: Please visit https://github.com/seetadev/EtherGlance/tree/main/AWSASDImodule